Flann O'Brien: School days

-O'Brien attended Synge Street Christian Brothers School, of which his novel The Hard Life contains a semi-autobiographical depiction.
-The Christian Brothers in Ireland had a reputation for excessive and unnecessary use of violence and corporal punishment, which sometimes inflicted lifelong psychological trauma upon their pupils.
+O'Brien attended Synge Street Christian Brothers School, Dublin of which his novel The Hard Life contains a semi-autobiographical depiction.
+The Christian Brothers in Ireland had a reputation for excessive, prolific and unnecessary use of violence and corporal punishment, which sometimes inflicted lifelong psychological trauma upon their pupils.

 Blackrock College, however, where O'Brien's education continued, was run by the Holy Ghost Fathers, who were considered more intellectual and less likely to use corporal punishment against their students.
-Blackrock was and remains a very prominent school, having educated many of the leaders of post-independence Ireland, including presidents, taoisigh (prime ministers), government ministers, businessmen and the elite of "Official Ireland" and their children.
+Blackrock was, and remains, a very prominent school, having educated many of the leaders of post-independence Ireland, including presidents, taoisigh (prime ministers), government ministers, businessmen and the elite of "Official Ireland" and their children.

 O'Brien was taught English by the President of the College, and future Archbishop, John Charles McQuaid.